bparanj/crystal/electronics/experiments/queue/electromagnetic-induction.md

 PENDING

-Can this be done using Tinkercad
+Can this be done using Tinkercad.
+Move this to out of scope folder.

 ### Components: